zeagoldgh/AWSTrainer/README.md

 # AWS Trainer

-Test your knowledge about AWS services. with questions like int the actual exam.
+Test your knowledge about AWS services. with questions like in the actual exam.
 You can take complete practice-exams or short test.

 ## Current Training Exams: